it-innovation/sam/doc/tutorial.rst

 We need to be careful here.
-While playing around with aggregation strategies always leads to a correct over-approximation of the behaviour of the system, note that our goal refers to `TaskA`.
-We have proved that `otherClients` never gets access to `TaskA`, but which real tasks are in `TaskA` now, and which are in `TaskOther`?
+While playing around with aggregation strategies always leads to a correct over-approximation of the behaviour of the system, note that our goal refers to `aTask`.
+We have proved that `otherClients` never gets access to `aTask`, but which real tasks are in `aTask` now, and which are in `otherTask`?

 We can state our goal more explicitly by saying that `otherClients` must not get access to any reference that `clientA` may store in `myTask`::